I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlwriteregistryvalue.md

 <p><b>RtlWriteRegistryValue</b> returns the status of the operation, either STATUS_SUCCESS or an error status.</p>

 ## -remarks
 <p>If the specified key does not exist, the routine attempts to create the key.
 For this attempt to succeed, the new key must be a direct subkey of the key that is referred to by the <i>Path</i> parameter, and the key that <i>Path</i> refers to must have been opened for KEY_CREATE_SUB_KEY access.</p>

-<p>If the specified key does not exist, the routine attempts to create the key.
-For this attempt to succeed, the new key must be a direct subkey of the key that is referred to by the <i>Path</i> parameter, and the key that <i>Path</i> refers to must have been opened for KEY_CREATE_SUB_KEY access.</p>

 ## -requirements